Why do I need a proof?

-We recommend that our clients review and approve a hardcopy proof before we print a project.
-But sometimes it just isn’t possible for the customer to come in to see a proof, and there isn’t enough time for us to deliver or ship one to them.
-Will an online proof suffice?
+For that reason, we recommend you review and approve a hardcopy proof before we print a project.
+But sometimes it just isn’t possible to come in to see a proof, and there isn’t enough time for us to deliver or ship one.
+Would an online proof suffice?
 It depends.
 Here are a few things we’ve learned over the years about soft (online) and hard (physical sample) proofs:

 Reviewing a soft proof can help prevent big mistakes.

 Reviewing a soft (digital) proof online can be helpful in identifying missing elements or fonts and in discovering formatting errors.
 Graphics files today are often large and contain many elements such as linked images.
 During the export and/or transmission and/or flattening and printing process these elements can get left out of (or mistakenly eliminated from) the final file when exporting and sending your file.
 An online proof, if reviewed carefully, can spot problems such as images and fonts before the job goes to print.
 And as the last line of defense, a soft proof gives the client the opportunity for one final review to make sure everything looks in order.
 You wouldn’t believe how many times errors are discovered by clients after they’ve signed off and directed us to print.
 Hey, sometimes we can stop the job in production and prevent a re-print, but often it’s too late.